13.6 C

 Features of gedit

-• gedit is very much customizable and allows scripting it in a number of languages, including C, C++, HTML, XML, Python, and Perl.
+• Gedit is very customizable and allows scripting in a number of languages, including C, C++, HTML, XML, Python, and Perl.

-• The search and replace functionality is superb comparing to other lightweight Notepad alternatives and supports regular expression.
+• The search and replace functionality is superb compared to other lightweight Notepad alternatives and supports regular expression.

 • gedit comes with a flexible plugin system that allows users to add advanced features for a more dynamic performance.